diegonv/aws-apiGateway-cache-POC/README.md

 #configure: URL Query String Parameters with param cp

-#Also you can use HTTP Request Headers to set headers like authorization for JWT or similar
+#Also you can use HTTP Request Headers to set headers like "Authorization" for JWT or similar